Treatment for a frozen shoulder

 - Difficulty lifting the arm.

-- Left shoulder affected.
+- The left shoulder is affected.

 - Increased pain on movement.